Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/upgrade_start_here/_index.md

 ****Transfer CFT 3.8 and higher****

-After performing a Transfer CFT upgrade, you must execute the <span class="code">`profile `</span>before performing commands with the upgraded Transfer CFT.
+After performing a Transfer CFT upgrade, you must execute the `profile `before performing commands with the upgraded Transfer CFT.

 ### About manual migrations